What You Need to Know About Native Advertising

 Native ads come in several formats and on a variety of channels and platforms.
 Here’s a look at some of the more popular native ad formats.

-Paid social media posts that display in users’ feeds along with organic posts.
+In-feed ads are paid social media posts that display in users’ feeds along with organic posts, usually with the denotation “Promoted” near the top of the post.

 In-app reward videos

-Videos in mobile apps that reward users for watching (e.g., Pandora videos that offer extended periods of uninterrupted listening after users watch them).
+In-app reward videos appear in mobile apps and reward users for watching (e.g., Pandora videos that offer extended periods of uninterrupted listening after users watch them).

 How can I use native ads in my digital media strategy?